danielroe/nuxt-vitest/README.md

 ### `mountSuspended`

-`mountSuspended` allows you to mount any vue component.
+`mountSuspended` allows you to mount any vue component within the Nuxt environment, allowing async setup and access to injections from your Nuxt plugins.
 For example:

 ```ts
 // tests/components/SomeComponents.nuxt.spec.ts